NorfairKing/the-notes/doc/code-conventions.md

 # Code conventions

+The code is not always consistent with these conventions but any additions should be.

 ## Modules

 `Macro.Chapter.Macro` is deprecated.

 - 'text' goes into `Chapter.Section`.
+  Text modules can import other Text modules, Macro's and Terms.
 - Macro's go into `Chapter.Section.Macro`.
+  Macro modules can only import other Macro modules
-- Terms go into `Chapter.Section.Terms`.
+- Terms, references and labels go into `Chapter.Section.Terms`.
+  Term modules cannot import modules other than Types.

 ## Terms